 A blog provides a useful tool for authors, especially nonfiction authors.
-Not only does it help you become discoverable to potential readers (which means buyers), it also assists in your efforts to become an expert in your subject area.
+Not only does it help you become discoverable to potential readers (which means buyers), it also assists in your efforts to have your expertise in your subject area recognized.
 Plus, it provides you with a way to build a business around your book(s) and your blog.

 Yes, you read that correctly.
 I did say “become” an expert.
 You can use your blog to get known as an authority or thought leader in a subject area even if you aren’t one now.

 Take me as an example.
 When I began blogging my book, How to Blog a Book, I was not an expert on the topic.
 In fact, I had never blogged a book before.
 I had expertise in book publishing and book editing.
 I had an idea about how to consciously plan out a book, write it, publish it, and promote it online.
 I was the first one to try the process—and I wrote about it as I did so.
 Writing three or four blog posts per week on the topic of blogging a book made me an expert.
 And I accomplished that feat in only four to five months.

 In that amount of time my blog achieved number one Google search engine results page (SERP) status.
 You could find it (and me) on the first page of Google—in the #1 spot—when you searched for anything related to blogging a book, blog-to-book deals, book blogging, or how to blog a book.
 That provided me with perceived expert status on the topic.
 Of course, the process of blogging the book also gave me actual expertise in the particular subject area.
 I’ve remained the premier expert on blogging books since then (and retained my #1 Google ranking).
 But I was not an expert when I began my blog.